SoftwareAG/sagdevops-9.x-template-samples/README.md

-# Command Central template samples for 9.x release
+# !!!Archived!!!
+Command Central template samples for 9.x release

 These are default templates that used to be distributed with Command Central 9.x release.